danielbrock4/SQL_Pewlett_Hackard-Analysis/README.md

   - ![mentorship_eligibilitytable](Images/Fig4.PNG)

 ## Challange Project Summary
-As 57,668 positions are Senior positions who are retiring, so there will be a skilled laborer gap.
-The new mentorship eligibility tables hold the solution.
-The sooner we can induct the Senior positions into the mentorship program, we pivot their skills sets to train the next generations of Senior positions.
+As 57,668 positions are Senior positions who are retiring, so it's apparent there will be a skilled laborer gap.
+The new mentorship eligibility table may hold the solution.
+The sooner we can induct the Senior positions into the mentorship program, we can pivot their skills sets to train the next generations of Senior positions.
+There are only 1098 Senior Positions eligible in the mentorship programs, so most of the new senior staff will have to be new hires.
+However, we must maintain our program is strictly a mentorship role instead of direct training.
+The mentors will need to be the point of contact that helps our new senior positions adapt to Pewlett Hackard processes.